abarth/shorebird/TRUSTED_TESTERS.md

 ✓ Creating patch (79ms)
 ✓ Creating artifact (0.7s)
 ✓ Fetching channels (75ms)
-✓ Publishing patch (75ms)
+✓ Deploying patch (75ms)

-✅ Published Successfully!
+✅ Patched Successfully!

+Apps will update in the background as they next launch.
 ```

-The first time you run `shorebird publish` it will need to download the Shorebird
-engine into the `.shorebird` directory within your project.
-This is about
-~200mb in download (we can make it much smaller, just haven't yet) and can take
-several seconds depending on your internet connection.
+// This flow no longer works, requires a `shorebird release` first:

-This will generate a new build of your app and upload it to the Shorebird servers for distribution to all other copies of your app.
-For example, you could try `shorebird run` to run and install your app, and then
+This will generate a new build of your app and upload it to the Shorebird
+servers for distribution to all other copies of your app.
+For example, you could
-stop it.
-Make edits and `shorebird publish` and then run the
+try `shorebird run` to run and install your app, and then stop it.
+Make edits
-app again directly (by clicking on it, without using `shorebird run`) and you
+and `shorebird patch` and then run the app again directly (by clicking on it,
-should notice that it updates to the latest built and published version rather
+without using `shorebird run`) and you should notice that it updates to the
-than using the previously installed version.
+latest built and published version rather than using the previously installed
+version.

 The current `shorebird publish` flow is not how we envision Shorebird being used
 longer term (e.g one might push a git hash to a CI/CD system, which would
 then publish it to Shorebird).
 However, it's the simplest thing to do for now.

+// This is also no longer correct?

 Note that you can only publish a patch to an app that you have already told
 shorebird about.
 This is normally done by `shorebird init`, but if needed